Object relations theory: Fairbairn's structural theory

 The Fairbairnian object relations therapist imagines that all interactions between the client and the therapist are occurring in the client's inner object relations world, in one of the three dyads.
-The Fairbairnian object relations therapist also uses his/her own emotional reactions as therapeutic cues.
-If the therapist is feeling irritated at the client, or bored, he/she might interpret that as a re-enactment of the Antilibidinal Ego and the Bad Object, with the therapist cast in the role of Bad Object.
+The Fairbairnian object relations therapist also uses their own emotional reactions as therapeutic cues.
+If the therapist is feeling irritated at the client, or bored, that might be interpreted as a re-enactment of the Antilibidinal Ego and the Bad Object, with the therapist cast in the role of Bad Object.
 If the therapist can patiently be an empathic therapist through the client's re-enactment, then the client has a new experience to incorporate into their inner object world, hopefully expanding their inner picture of their Good Object.
 Cure is seen as the client being able to receive from their inner Good Object often enough to have a more stable peaceful life.

-Numerous research studies have found that most all models of psychotherapy are equally helpful, the difference mainly being the quality of the individual therapist, not the theory the therapist subscribes to.
-Object Relations Theory attempts to explain this phenomenon via the theory of the Good Object.
-If a therapist can be patient and empathic, most clients improve their functioning in their world.
-The client carries with them a picture of the empathic therapist that helps them cope with the stressors of daily life, regardless of what theory of psychology they subscribe to.

-Continuing developments in the theory
+Continuing developments

 Attachment theory, researched by John Bowlby and others, has continued to deepen our understanding of early object relationships.
 While a different strain of psychoanalytic theory and research, the findings in attachment studies have continued to support the validity of the developmental progressions described in object relations.
 Recent decades in developmental psychological research, for example on the onset of a "theory of mind" in children, has suggested that the formation of the mental world is enabled by the infant-parent interpersonal interaction which was the main thesis of British object-relations tradition (e.g. Fairbairn, 1952).

 While object relations theory grew out of psychoanalysis, it has been applied to the general fields of psychiatry and psychotherapy by such authors as N. Gregory Hamilton and Glen O. Gabbard.
-In making object relations theory more useful as a general psychology N. Gregory Hamilton added the specific ego functions to Otto F. Kernberg's concept of object relations units.
+In making object relations theory more useful as a general psychology Hamilton added the specific ego functions to Otto F. Kernberg's concept of object relations units.

+Extensions into couples and family psychotherapy

+In the late 20th and early 21st centuries, David E. Scharff and Jill Savege Scharff extended object relations theory into relational systems, especially in the treatment of couples and families.
+Their approach emphasizes how partners or family members enact internal object relations in interaction and how the therapist's own self and countertransference become key instruments of change.
+Their concepts of centered holding and contextual holding describe relational stances that facilitate the emergence and reworking of unconscious dynamics within ongoing interactions.
+In Object Relations Couple Therapy and Object Relations Family Therapy, they apply classical object relations concepts such as projections, introjections, holding, and transference to the domain of intimate and familial relationships, thereby expanding the theory's clinical and systemic relevance.

+David A. Berkowitz similarly examined how couples unconsciously reenact internalized object relations through self-protective relational patterns.
+He proposed that adaptive defensive strategies formed in early life often clash within couple dynamics, reinforcing maladaptive interaction cycles.
+Berkowitz emphasized the importance of interpreting these mutual influences to disrupt negative patterns and promote relational change within an object relations framework.